-Drum and bass music grew out of the UK underground rave scene in the 90’s.
-Since then, it has branched off into countless sub-genres and derivations, each with their own artists and varying levels of prominence.
-Despite a complex set of influences and roots tied in funk, British African-Caribbean sound system, and early hip hop, we seem to associate the genre most strongly with the classic drum pattern it was generally built upon – the famous “Amen break”.
+Drum and bass music grew out of the UK underground rave scene in the ’90s.
+Since then, it has branched off into countless sub-genres and derivations, each with their artists and varying levels of prominence.
+Despite a complex set of influences and roots tied in Funk, British African-Caribbean sound system, and early hip-hop, we seem to associate the genre most strongly with the classic drum pattern it was generally built upon – the famous “Amen break”.
 All in all, this seems to be drum and bass’s most valued asset.
 Therefore, let’s see how we can go about recreating this characteristic sound.

 The Amen Break

-This drum pattern, originally sampled from a 1969 song by The Winstons entitled “Amen, Brother”, is widely seen as having “changed the face of music” (The Economist).
+This drum pattern, initially sampled from a 1969 song by The Winstons entitled “Amen, Brother,” is widely seen as having “changed the face of music” (The Economist).
 How it did so largely exceeds the scope of this article.
 With that being said, it is important to recognize its importance.
 It is, after all, central to the genre of music we’re looking at.

 Most drum and bass tracks fall around 170 – 175 BPM.
 At these speeds, taking out the snare rolls (and perhaps only using them as fills) helps give the drums some room to breathe.
 The particular drum sounds that I have used for this example are more deeply associated with the underground/tech influences of the genre.

 This is how we would notate this pattern.